8 Financial statements: A second look

 [1] 0

 So everything balances at this level.
 Note that if either at or lse is NA, then the filter will not apply.
-For completeness, let’s look into missingness of at and lse:
+For completeness, the following code examines missingness of at and lse.
+Below we see that if at is missing, so is lse; if at is present, so is lse.

 funda_mod |>